Succession planning best practices: 9 steps to prepare your org for change

 • Centered: A balanced approach that takes into consideration the impact succession planning has on the people involved while being supported by processes that keep the selection procedure objective.

-With this ideal succession planning model in mind, let’s turn to the basic steps of creating your succession plan.
+With this ideal succession planning approach in mind, let’s turn to the basic steps of creating your succession plan.

 9 succession planning steps